rtyler/Spawning/README.rst

 Graceful Code Reloading
 =======================
-By default, Spawning watches all Python files that are imported into sys.modules for changes and performs a graceful reload on change.
+Spawning can watch all Python files that are imported into sys.modules for changes and performs a graceful reload on change.
+To enable this behavior, specify --reload=dev on the command line.
 Old processes are told to stop accepting requests and finish any outstanding requests they are servicing, and shutdown.
 Meanwhile, new processes are started and begin accepting requests and servicing them with the new code.
 At no point will users of your site see "connection refused" errors because the server is continuously listening during reload.

 Running spawning
 ================